bjunjo/my-website/README.md

 }

 ```
-## Why did you make this?
+## Why did you create this?
 I always wanted to have a website where I can collect my thoughts and ideas to share with others.
 Also, this is a part of the ["100 Days of Code"](https://medium.freecodecamp.com/join-the-100daysofcode-556ddb4579e4) challenge.
-To see my progress, please clikc [here](https://github.com/byjunjo/100-days-of-code/blob/master/log.md)
+To see my progress, please click [here](https://github.com/byjunjo/100-days-of-code/blob/master/log.md)